Megscammell/METOD-Algorithm/docs/source/background.rst

           If condition :eq:`sd3` is not satisfied for :math:`{x}_{i}^{(K_i)}` and :math:`{x}_{j}^{(K_j)}`

-             Remove :math:`x_{j}^{(K_j)}` from :math:`T`.
+             Remove index :math:`j` from the set of indices :math:`l=(1,...,L)`.

 Code Structure
 ---------------

-The METOD algorithm code can be found in METOD-Algorithm/src/metod.
+The METOD algorithm code can be found `here <https://github.com/Megscammell/METOD-Algorithm/tree/master/src/metod/>`_.
 The main program that executes the METOD algorithm is metod.py.
 The following programs contribute to metod.py.

 ..
 Figure:: code-structure.pdf
    :alt: Code structure